THEMIXT/staff/Home.md

 In the commands table you can see which commands can use which arguments

 ### -T Teleport
-Teleport let's use enhance a command by teleporting the target to a predefined location.
+Teleport let's us enhance a command by teleporting the target to a predefined location.
 You can setup locations in the configuration file.
 See **Locations**

 Example: